parthenocissus/krcdnc/content/projects/dataviz-undp-workshops.md

       caption: "UNDP School od Data, Mokrin House, 2019."
     - size: "960x507"
       caption: "UNDP School od Data, Mokrin House, 2019."
-lead: "A compact introductory data visualization + communication workshop for the School of Data organized by the <a href='https://www.rs.undp.org/content/serbia/en/home.html' target='_blank'>United Nations Development Programme</a> in Serbia.
+lead: "A compact introductory data visualization + communication <a href='/work/projects/category/workshop'>workshop</a> for the School of Data organized by the <a href='https://www.rs.undp.org/content/serbia/en/home.html' target='_blank'>United Nations Development Programme</a> in Serbia.
 Carefully tailored to participants from diverse backgrounds, the programme combines fostering analytical skills with creative and divergent thinking."

 <a href='https://www.rs.undp.org/content/serbia/en/home/presscenter/articles/2019/otvorene-prijave-za-jesenju-kolu-za-podatke.html' target='_blank'>The School of Data</a> is a UNDP-developed programme for participants from public administration, civil society organizations, startups, media companies, and academia.
 It provides the introduction to data-driven technologies, statistical and programming tools, legal frameworks, and visualization approaches.